 - I. Minimum of 30 hours (thesis option) or 36 hours (creative component option) beyond bachelor's degree - 2.
 Minimum of 21 hours of course work at 5000 level or above - 3.
 Minimum of 16 hours in Geography, and 6 thesis hours (GEOG 5000) if on thesis option - 4.
 All courses must have been taken for graduate credit.
 If using undergraduate courses, they must be offered for graduate credit (have the asterisk () in the catalog). - 5.
-If doing a creative component, designate course used to fulfill project requirements - 6.
-No more than 9 hours of transfer credit (must provide official transcript) - 7.
-No more than 9 hours of course work taken as special student - 8.
-No course work that was used to complete requirements for another degree - 9.
-No course work that was used to satisfy program prerequisites
+No more than 9 hours of transfer credit (must provide official transcript) - 6.
+No more than 9 hours of course work taken as special student - 7.
+No course work that was used to complete requirements for another degree - 8.
+No course work that was used to satisfy program prerequisites (see page 10 for these courses)